GiedriusT/tamulaitis-page/src/projects/moon-love/README.md

 There were also quite a few nice remixes made for this track by Lynx, Leon Somov, Genys, ENiGMA Dubz and Kial.
 It is always very interesting to hear your music being reinterpreted and spun off in so many different tangents.

-One of the remixes for the track made by famous Lithuanian producer Leonas Somov was also released on the compilation called "Chilling on the Couch 04" by the Netherlands based [Scientific Records](https://www.scientific.nl/).
+One of the remixes for the track made by famous Lithuanian producer **Leon Somov** was also released on the compilation called "Chilling on the Couch 04" by the Netherlands based [Scientific Records](https://www.scientific.nl/).
 It's a nice series of relaxed and mellow music that is specifically tailored for just chilling on the couch.
 Our track found it's place there alongside other underground artists like Nuage, Mav, Andre Sobota and others.

 [![Listen to remix by Leon Somov](https://img.youtube.com/vi/YRznHxhCU3U/0.jpg)](https://www.youtube.com/watch?v=YRznHxhCU3U)